What Do Social Security Taxes Pay For?

 What If Social Security Is My Retirement Plan?

 Do everything possible to keep that from happening.
-Americans are trying, though there’s plenty of room for improvement.
+Americans are trying to correct that flawed strategy, though there’s plenty of room for improvement.

-The country’s retirement score was 80, according to the 2018 Fidelity Investments biennial Retirement Savings Assessment study.
-That meant the typical saver was on target to have 80% of the income Fidelity estimated they will need for retirement.
+The country’s retirement score was 83, according to the 2021 Fidelity Investments biennial Retirement Savings Assessment study — a three-point improvement over a similar study done three years earlier.
+That score falls into the “good” zone.
+That score means the typical saver was on target to have 83% of the income Fidelity estimated they will need for retirement.

-A 2017 report by the Economic Policy Institute is even grimmer.
-It found the median retirement savings for American families with some savings was $60,000.
+A 2019 report by The Motley Fool is even grimmer.
+It found the average retirement savings for American families with some savings was just $65,000.

 Social Security cannot make up for that shortfall.
 The only strategy is to get your financial house in order and start saving more.